Updated March, 2023

 In Silom Soi 4 (gay street) we love to eat upstairs at the Telephone Pub.
 Say Hi to Tai, the owner of the bar, from us.
-He is one of our oldest friends in Thailand.
+He is one of our oldest and dearest friends in Thailand.
 After dinner take your place on the front deck for an evening of people watching and socialising.
 The friendly and attentive staff will make sure you are well looked after.

-For a change of pace we like tapas at Tapas Café opposite the Telephone Pub and G’s, near the top of the Soi, serves authentic German style food and an extensive range of craft beers.
+For a change of pace we like tapas at Tapas Café opposite the Telephone Pub and G’s Restaurant, near the top of the Soi, serves authentic German style food and an extensive range of craft beers.
 Our friend Guido owns both places and will make sure you have a fantastic time at either of his superb eating establishments.
 Let him know GayMenOnHoliday sent you.